Shakespeare Tavern: 1999 to present

-After a $1.6 million renovation and expansion, The Atlanta Shakespeare Company re-opened The Shakespeare Tavern Playhouse on October 15, 1999.
+After a $1.6 million renovation and expansion, the Atlanta Shakespeare Company re-opened the Shakespeare Tavern Playhouse on October 15, 1999.
 Complete with a Globe-inspired balcony, the renovated Tavern created an even more active Elizabethan actor/audience dynamic.
-In spring 2006, after completing a $500,000 renovation, The Atlanta Shakespeare Company revealed a Globe-inspired façade, further adding to the Elizabethan feel of the Tavern.
+In spring 2006, after completing a $500,000 renovation, the Atlanta Shakespeare Company revealed a Globe-inspired façade, further adding to the Elizabethan feel of the Tavern.

-In 2004, The Shakespeare Tavern was listed as a Major Festival in the book Shakespeare Festivals Around the World by Marcus D. Gregio (Editor).
+In 2004, the Shakespeare Tavern was listed as a Major Festival in the book Shakespeare Festivals Around the World by Marcus D. Gregio (Editor).

 In spring 2011, the Atlanta Shakespeare Company became the first American company to complete the Shakespearean Canon with a production of Edward III, though the play's authorship is disputed.
 Following the completion of the canon, they put on a satirical production of Double Falsehood.

-With the opening of Henry VIII on June 2nd, 2019, the Shakespeare Tavern completed the Shakespearean canon for the second time.
+With the opening of Henry VIII on June 2, 2019, the Shakespeare Tavern completed the Shakespearean canon for the second time.

 Company aesthetics

 The Atlanta Shakespeare Company has adopted a theatrical approach known as original practice.
-The intent of specializing in this approach is to recreate each play’s original production aesthetics.
+The intent of specializing in this approach is to recreate each play's original production aesthetics.
 Since the Atlanta Shakespeare Company usually stages the plays of Shakespeare and his contemporaries, original practice means that the aesthetics that are mimicked are those of the Elizabethan era.
 The Atlanta Shakespeare Company has adopted original practice as a means to bring authenticity to a modern audience.
 Its commitment to the aesthetic has meant that costumes used in plays are usually hand-made period costumes, all music and sound effects are live, and actors often directly engage and say their lines to the audience.

-Accolades

-The Fulton County Board of Commissioners declared December 16, 1998 as Atlanta Shakespeare Company Day.